Katie Whaley, Coordinator

 Once you have scheduled an inspection, you must give your tenants a minimum of 48 hours’ notice of inspection per state law (RCW 59.18.150 (6).
 You may prepare your notices using this template.

-Each qualified rental housing inspector shall use the official City of Kent interior and exterior checklist when inspecting units.
-A separate interior checklist shall be completed for each unit inspected.
-The exterior checklist shall be used for each building(s) selected for the exterior portion of the inspection.
+Each qualified rental housing inspector shall use the official City of Kent checklist when inspecting units.

-Failing the Inspection: If your property does not pass the inspection, you need to submit the failed checklist to RHIP, make the required corrections, and have the property re-inspected within the number of days specified by the City.
+Failing the Inspection: Both the landlord and the inspector must sign and submit the failed checklist to the RHIP coordinator, make the required corrections, and have the property re-inspected within the number of days specified by the City.

-Re-inspection: Once the landlord has passed the re-inspection, the landlord will need to submit proof of repair (receipts, photos, or contractor bill), the passed inspection checklist, signed Certificate of Compliance and Certificate of Declaration, found at the bottom of the checklist.
-Private inspectors will set their own rates.
+Re-inspection: Once the landlord has passed the re-inspection, the landlord will need to submit proof of repair (receipts, photos, permit numbers-if required) to the RHIP coordinator.

 Online submission of inspection documents is required.
 A $15 per address submittal fee will be charged at the time of submittal.